 The black sand beach is formed from a volcanic rock.
 Sand and pebbles are tiny fragments from the basalt lava that covered the area.

-It is called Diamond beach Iceland, because some of the icebergs really shine like diamonds on the back sand
+It is called Diamond beach Iceland, because some of the icebergs really shine like diamonds on the black sand.

 But no, there are no real diamonds on the beach... sorry 🙂

-It is definitely on of the Best stop on the Icelandic Ring Road.
+It is definitely one of the Best stops on the Icelandic Ring Road.

 - Diamond Beach is just the nickname.
-It is actually Jokulsalron beach.
+It is actually Jokulsarlon beach.
 You can find it along Road 1 on the South Coast of Iceland

 - Vik to Diamond Beach - 2h30 drive